-When discussing pay, be prepared to discuss your research into other similar roles.
+At the interview, let the person hiring bring up the subject of pay.
+You want to have a chance to describe your skills, experience and suitability for the role first.
 Be confident about the ways in which you could bring value to the job and why you deserve to be paid a good rate for the responsibilities you'll have.

 Make concessions if you can.
 This indicates your willingness to be flexible and your interest in having the job.
 Avoid being aggressive or unreasonable.
 No one likes to feel bullied or pushed too far; effective negotiations are win-win.
 Politely refuse the job if you believe the pay is unreasonable for the work you would be doing.
 Say thank you.
-Whatever the outcome, treat the client with respect and maintain a positive attitude.
+Whatever the outcome, treat the client and their family with respect and maintain a positive attitude.